sikang/mpl_ros/README.md

 ```

 ## Usage
-Simple test using the built-in data can be applied through following commands:
+Simple test using the built-in data can be run using the following commands:
 ```sh
 $ cd ./mpl_test_node/launch/test_primitive_map
 $ roslaunch rviz.launch